JoshDoody/joshdoody.github.io/_posts/2018-05-09-greatest-weakness.md

 ## Candidates - How to answer “What's your greatest weakness?”

-Even though this is a dumb question, you have to answer it if asked.
+Even though this is a dumb question, you have to answer it.
 (The alternative is to refuse to answer, but that won't go over well.)
 And of course you want to answer honestly without disqualifying yourself.

 So here are three things to consider when answering "What's your greatest weakness?":